AndreyKoudr/CompFile/README.md

   That is why it looks reasonable to place groups of files into a single file with programmatic access to every entry in this composite file.
-I wrote marine simulators before and it was very good to collect data about every ship model (geeometry, textures for OpenGL, radar reflection curves, ship dynamics data) into a file.
+I wrote marine simulators before and it was very good to collect data about every ship model (geometry, textures for OpenGL, radar reflection curves, ship dynamics data) into a file.

   Of course, you can install and use HDF5.
 It is fine, but you will have